 Regular attendance and consistent study habits are essential to success in college and are expected of all students.
 Absences are defined as time away from classroom teaching, clinical laboratory, clinical, or clinical simulation of greater than 15 minutes.
 It is the responsibility of the student to consult with all instructors when an absence occurs.
 The student will notify the instructor each day the student will not be in attendance for class, lab, or clinical.
-Students who miss more than two days in any one course may be dismissed from the program.
+Students who miss more than three days in any one course may be dismissed from the program.
 Students who fail to notify instructor of class or clinical absent, are considered "No Call, No Show".
-Two "No Call, No Show" write-ups are grounds for dismissal.
+Disciplinary action is at the discretion of the instructor and Director of Allied Health.
+Any two "No Call, No Show" are grounds for dismissal.

 To evaluate attainment of course objectives, students are expected to attend and participate in all scheduled classroom/clinical experiences.
 Failure to meet course objectives, due to lack of attendance, will result in an unsatisfactory evaluation, and may result in failure of the course.